 Click below to watch a CBS Morning News segment featuring Prof. Moss discussing the retirement of Pope Benedict XVI:

+2012.
 Ancient Christian Martyrdom: Diverse Practices, Ideologies, and Traditions.
 Yale Anchor Reference Library.
-New Haven, Conn.: Yale University Press, 2012.
+New Haven, Conn.: Yale University Press.

+Co-edited, with Jeremy Schipper.
+2011.
 Disability Studies and Biblical Literature.
-Co-Edited with Jeremy Schipper.
-New York: Palgrave Macmillan, 2011.
+New York: Palgrave Macmillan.

-“Blood Ties: Martyrdom, Motherhood, and Family in the Passion of Perpetua and Felicitas.”
-Pages 183-202 in Women Seeking the Divine: Interdisciplinary Approaches.
-Edited by Stephen P. Ahearne-Kroll, James A. Kelhoffer, Paul A. Holloway.
+2010.
+“Blood Ties: Martyrdom, Motherhood, and Family in the Passion of Perpetua and Felicitas.” in Women Seeking the Divine: Interdisciplinary Approaches.
+Edited by Stephen P. Ahearne-Kroll, James A. Kelhoffer, Paul A. Holloway, pp. 183-202.
 WUNT.
-Tübingen: Mohr Siebeck, 2010.
+Tübingen: Mohr Siebeck.

+2011.
 “Heavenly Healing: Eschatological Cleansing and the Resurrection of the Dead in the Early Church.”
-Journal of the American Academy of Religion 79: 3 (2011) 1-27.
+Journal of the American Academy of Religion 79, no. 3: 1-27.